 Thus at only twenty-three years of age and having admitted to reading little of the Greek Testament, Hort concluded that the Textus Receptus was "vile" and "villainous."
 The more a person researches Mr. Hort, the more that an image emerges of him as a misfit with an axe to grind.
-Never mind that this master greek text had withstood the test of time and the scrutiny of a vast array of biblical language scholars far superior to him for the previous two and a half centuries; never mind that it was in near perfect agreement with over 99% of all known Greek manuscripts.
-This 23 yr. old professional victum knew that it was vile and spent the rest of his life trying to prove it.
-Driven by this hatred, he died an early death from "mental exhaustion".
+Never mind that this master Greek text had withstood the test of time and the scrutiny of a vast array of biblical language scholars far superior to him for the previous two and a half centuries; never mind that it was in near perfect agreement with over 99% of all known Greek manuscripts.
+This 23 yr. student knew that it was vile and spent the rest of his life trying to prove it.
+He is said to have died an early death from "mental exhaustion".
 "There is no peace, saith the LORD, unto the wicked." - Is.
 48:22

 "heaven is a state and not a place" Yet the unseen is the largest part of life.
 Heaven lies about us now in infancy alone; and by swift, silent pauses for thought, for recollection, for aspiration, we cannot only keep fresh the influence of that diviner atmosphere, but breathe it more habitually.
 Westcott, Arthur.
 Life and Letters of Brooke Foss Westcott, (New York, 1903).
 Vol. 2, p.49, 253

 Philo of Alexandria would have been proud of Westcott and Hort's allegorizing, spiritualizing, and pontificating.
-For the rest of us, who just want to read God's Word instead of intellectual balderdash.; I say thank the Lord for the internet so that these two elitest cancers can finally be radiated with light.
+For the rest of us, who just want to read God's Word instead of intellectual balderdash.; I say thank the Lord for the internet so that these two elitist characters can finally be properly examined.

 1851 : Hort declares the Received Text to be Vile and Villainous at age 23 though he read very little of it.